Have you ever purchased from PartSelect.com before?

 PartSelect Number PS310869

-This defrost timer will cycle for twenty-five minutes after every six hours of run time.
+This defrost timer will cycle for 25 minutes after every six hours of run time.
 The timer itself is made of plastic, and its terminals are bent, the leads are internal, and the label is orange.
+If you notice that your fridge is too warm, the fridge is running for a long time or is leaking, it could be due to the defrost timer becoming inactive.
+The defrost timer is found underneath the light cover (may need to remove lightbulb) and will need to be removed along with the air inlet assembly and housing.

 This part works with the following brands: GE, Hotpoint & Kenmore.